San-Jose-State-University-Students/Inferno-Alert-WildFire-Prediction-System/README.md

 * Then, execute a final command,<br />
 *         npm start
 * The above command should automatically open a tab in your browser with the application running.
 The above command shall also be executed anytime there is a need to run the web application again<br />
+* Everytime the application needs to be run again, the following two commands should be executed after navigating to this project folder in two separate windows of the CLI:
+*         npm start
+*         python app.py

 # References: